 The Final Exam given at the end of the course is part of the course.
-The Certification exams are as stated in each entity’s website.
+The Certification exams are as stated on each entity’s website.

-The certificate of completion provided after successful completion of the course is valid for any of the 2 certification entities (See question #4).
-There are a few states (California, Oregon and Washington) that also require you take a state provided test to ensure your quality of service according to their Workman’s Compensation law requirements.
+The certificate of completion provided after successful completion of the course is valid for any of the two certification entities (See question #4).
+A few states (California, Oregon, and Washington) require you to take a state-provided test to ensure your quality of service according to their Workman’s Compensation law requirements.

-That is a personal decision but I recommend taking the exam as soon as possible so you can start working as a professional at an assured higher quality level.
-Some companies and contracting agencies base their rates of pay and even employment offers on certification status (or lack thereof).
+That is a personal decision, but I recommend taking the exam as soon as possible so you can start working as a professional at an assured higher quality level.
+Some companies and contracting agencies base their pay rates, and even employment offers on certification status (or lack thereof).

-As stated in the flyer (also found as an attachment to this email) the course content is as follows: This 60-hour course will take you through the journey covering more than the essential foundation of a Professional Medical Interpreter’s required skills and knowledge.
-Participants have constant opportunities to practice with realistic scenarios in order to effectively apply the course content.
+It will take you through the journey covering more than the essential foundation of a Professional Medical Interpreter’s required skills and knowledge.
+Participants will practice with realistic scenarios to apply the course content effectively.
 Subject Competence is evaluated each day of the course to ensure that each concept covered has been adequately understood.

 Laws & Regulations Applicable to Language Access